 The consolidated financial statements have been prepared on a historical cost basis.
 These consolidated financial statements of the Group comprise the Company and its wholly owned subsidiaries, InflaRx GmbH and InflaRx Pharmaceuticals, Inc. The consolidated financial statements are presented in Euro (€).
 The presentation currency of the Group is the Euro, as the functional currency of the largest operating company, InflaRx GmbH, continues to be the Euro.
 Effective January 1, 2023, the functional currency of InflaRx N.V. changed from the U.S. dollar to the Euro due to a change in the Company's operational function and, in turn, a change in the primary currency of its underlying transactions.
-This change in functional currency has been accounted for prospectively.
-The functional currency of InflaRx Pharmaceuticals, Inc. is the U.S. dollar (\$), as most of their income and expenses occurred in U.S. dollars in 2023.
-All financial information presented in Euro has been rounded to the nearest Euro, unless stated otherwise.
+This change in functional currency has been accounted for

-3. Summary of significant accounting policies
+2. Summary of material accounting policies

 This section describes material accounting policies adopted in the preparation of these consolidated financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-Accounting policies for the following IFRS standards have been applied starting in Q2 2023 for the first time, as no transactions in the scope of these IFRS standards had been previously recognized.